Skip to main content

 Organizations adopting this type of learning can leverage proven design concepts from social networks to create engaging user experiences within a collaborative employee framework.
 According to a 2023 McKinsey Global Institute study, organizations prioritizing employee development are among the most profitable in their sectors.

-In this context, organizations aiming to stay competitive should rethink their learning models to encourage continuous employee learning rather than having employees turn to their mobiles to scroll through TikTok.
+In this context, organizations aiming to stay competitive should rethink their corporate training models to encourage continuous employee learning rather than having employees turn to their mobiles to scroll through TikTok.

 This article was originally published in Spanish by Ejecutivos.